ZexiXin/CYBR8480_Semester_Project/README.md

 ## Demo
 You will be expected to present your project to the class.
 You should prepare a 15-20 minute presentation that overviews your app and system, describes its requirement and design, demos its use, and overviews the testing you performed on the system.

+The video demo is here
+The slide can be viewed from here

 ### Submission Materials
 Submit your slides by including them in your github repository.
 Upload a video to VidGrid and link it on your canvas submission and in the class-wide discussion thread.